 What to Know About Simple Bank

-Although Simple Bank is entirely it’s own mobile banking operation, it is run through major traditional bank BBVA Compass.
+Although Simple Bank is entirely it’s own mobile banking operation, it is run through major traditional bank BBVA USA.
 Signing up to join Simple gets you a couple different accounts in one.
 Although it’s considered a checking account, Simple includes aspects of a savings account via its Protected Goals Account.
-All Simple checking customers can gain access to the account’s 0.01% annual percentage yield (APY) by creating a savings goal.
+All Simple checking customers can gain access to the account’s great 1.20% annual percentage yield (APY) by creating a savings goal.
 Simple is also compatible with Apple Pay and Google Pay.

 Simple’s Safe-to-Spend® program is another major attraction, especially for prospective customers who find themselves tight on money often.
 By subtracting your automatic monthly payments (cable, rent etc.) and any savings goals you’ve added, your account will show a more accurate balance based on whatever’s leftover.